-The Section 404 permit will not be issued until the ERP is issued, unless the activity is exempt.

-One piece of good news is that no fees are to be charged for Section 404 permits.
+Applicants will still need both an environmental resource permit (ERP) and a 404 permit.
+The difference is that the 404 application for assumed waters would be filed with the state permitting entity (most probably the water management district with jurisdiction).
+The 404 permit will not be issued until the ERP is issued, unless the activity is exempt.
+One piece of good news is that no fees are to be charged for 404 permits.
 Procedurally, the rule creates a much more complex interagency review process than presently exists.
-Public notice and opportunity for comment are required (as is presently the case with Section 404 permits) and the state entity issuing the Section 404 permit will not be able to issue the permit until the later of 60 days after technical completeness or close of the public comment period.

-If the EPA responds with objections within 30 days, the state permitting entity must address those concerns.
+Public notice and opportunity for comment are required (as is presently the case with 404 permits) and the state entity issuing the 404 permit will not be able to issue the permit until the later of 60 days after technical completeness or close of the public comment period.
+If EPA responds with objections within 30 days, the state permitting entity must address those concerns.
 If there is a deadlock, the Corps will take action on the contested permit.

-This intertwined process is not unlike the delegated NPDES permit process, for those familiar with the EPA's delegation of industrial and domestic wastewater permitting to Florida many years ago.
+This intertwined process is not unlike the delegated NPDES permit process, for those familiar with EPA's delegation of industrial and domestic wastewater permitting to Florida many years ago.
 In the beginning there was much confusion but now, decades after its inception, the process flows relatively smoothly, with very little EPA involvement.
-After a few years of bumps, it is likely that the Section 404 delegation will be equally smoothed out.
+After a few years of bumps, it is likely that the 404 delegation will be equally smoothed out.
+The only difference is that there will always be that discussion over what constitutes assumed waters.